james062ad/llm_engineering_geoff/README_GEOFF.md

 ---

+## 🔒 Reproducibility & Evidentiary Freeze

+All analysis in this repository is designed to be **reproducible and auditable**.
+Python dependencies are fully specified via `pyproject.toml` and locked deterministically in `uv.lock`.

+At defined milestones (e.g. completion of a lesson, experiment, or analysis), the repository may be:
+- Committed with a descriptive message
+- Tagged to mark an evidentiary snapshot
+- Optionally archived or exported (e.g. notebook → PDF/HTML)

+This enables any competent third party to recreate the execution environment and re-run the analysis with materially identical results.

+---

+## 📄 Reproducibility Statement (Expert / Client Use)

+Each result in this repository is traceable to a specific Git commit and dependency lockfile.
+Reproduction requires only cloning the repository and running `uv sync` before executing the relevant notebook.

+This approach supports defensible use in advisory, investigative, regulatory, and expert-reporting contexts.

+---

 ## 📌 How I Use This Repository (Post-Lesson Workflow)

 This repository is not a passive record of course completion.